Hedaox/ninjinentities/README.md

 # ninjinentities
-An entities mod for DBC.
+An entities mod for DBC 1.4.68.

 This mod was created by me (Hedaox).
 This is a simple but very complete mod that add hundreds of new NPCs in the DBC mod made by Jinryuu (Now the mod is developped by his brother Ben).
 Here his website : http://main.jingames.net/.